Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Preliminaries

 \subsection{Graphs on reduced expressions}

 Given two words $u,v\in S^*$ representing an element $w\in W$, they are related by a sequence of insertion or deletion of factors contained in $R^*$.
 Based on this fact, one defines \emph{braid moves} in a word by replacing a factor $s_is_js_i\cdots$ of length~$m_{i,j}$ by a factor $s_js_is_j\cdots$ of length $m_{i,j}$, where $i\neq j$.
 It is a well-known property of Coxeter groups that reduced expressions in $\Red(w)$ are connected via finite sequences of braid moves, in particular that no reductions $s_i^2=e$ are necessary \cite{matsumoto_generateurs_1964,tits_probleme_1969} (see \cite[Theorem~3.3]{bjoerner_combinatorics_2005} for a textbook version).
 The graph $\G(w)$ whose vertices are reduced expressions of $w$ and edges represent braid moves between expressions is hence connected.
-The diameter of~$\G(w)$ has been studied in \cite{autord_distance_2010,reiner_diameter_2013} and other closely related enumerative properties in \cite{tenner_reduced_2017}.
 Certain minors of $\G(w)$ are of particular interest here.
 They are represented in Figure~\ref{fig:minors} using a Hasse diagram of the graph minor containment ordering.
 For example, $\G^{\comm}(w)$ is obtained from $\G(w)$ by contracting edges of $\G(w)$ representing braid moves of length 2.
 In these minors, the resulting multiple edges are fusionned into a unique edge.

 The symmetric group case has received more scrutiny: the vertices of $\G^{\braid}$ are called \defn{braid classes} and the vertices of $\G^{\comm}$ are called \defn{commutation classes}.
 Bounds on the number of vertices of $\G(w)$ in terms of the number of vertices of $\G^{\braid}(w)$ and $\G^{\comm}(w)$ have been obtained in \cite{fishel_enumerations_2018}.
-An asymptotic study of expected number of commutations in reduced words was done in type~$A$ \cite{reiner_note_2005} and type $B$ \cite{tenner_expected_2015} and it is possible to determine the number of elements that have a unique reduced word \cite{hart_how_2017}.
-Further, it is possible to define a metric on this graph which relates naturally to balanced tableaux~\cite{assaf_inversion_2018}.

 \begin{remark} In the ``simply laced'' cases (types $A_n$, $D_n$, $E_6$, $E_7$, or $E_8$), there are only two types of braid moves, therefore $\G^{\braid}=\G^{\even}$ and $\G^{\comm}=\G^{\odd}$. \end{remark}